Making the most of your freight vehicles and drivers is a constant challenge for all trucking companies, large and small.

 #3.
 Save on shipping and delivery costs

-Fewer vehicles and drivers on the road for a shorter amount of time mean lower costs per load and higher profit margins.
+Fewer vehicles and drivers on the road for a shorter amount of time mean significant cost-savings per load and higher profit margins.

 Hardie’s Fresh Foods reduced total mileage by 20% and also saw a 12% reduction in driver-related costs after switching to OptimoRoute.